a row of glass trophies

 Excellence in Early Career Research Award

-The University of Connecticut College of Agriculture, Health and Natural Resources Excellence in Early Career Research Award is designed to recognize UConn CAHNR faculty members and/or staff, demonstrating a superior commitment to an emerging research program.
+The University of Connecticut College of Agriculture, Health and Natural Resources Excellence in Early Career Research Award is designed to recognize UConn CAHNR faculty members demonstrating a superior commitment to an emerging research program.

 The nominee must meet the following criteria: